MarikoIwata/csbin-tribute/README.md

 In some cases, my tests check for corner cases that csbin ignores.

-The tests are the only code authored completely by me.
+The tests – and some stray solutions – are the only code authored completely by me.
 Any suggestions for improvement are welcome!

 I plan to use this repo to help others learn, but I do not charge for "lessons" (they're really just pair programming sessions).